-The Directors present the report and financial statements of Adams Plc for the year ended 31 March 2019.
+The Directors present their report and the financial statements of Adams Plc for the year ended 31 March 2020.

 Principal activities

 Adams Plc is an AIM listed investment company and was incorporated in the Isle of Man as a public company limited by shares under the Laws of the Isle of Man with registered number 004145V.